DariuszMeissner/Tanks-Game/README.md

 ### Description

-Side project, game "Tanks" based on "The Battle City".
-Target is to release on Electron framework.
+My first games was a retro games and I always wanted to make a game.
+So continue my programming journey I'm creating game like "Tanks" based on "The Battle City".
 ### Technologies

 - JavaScript